-The Gigabit Ethernet interface of the USRP N200/N210 can operate over significantly longer ranges.
+The Gigabit Ethernet interface of the USRP N200/N210 can operate over significantly longer ranges (typically up to 100ft) compared to the USB interface of the USRP B2xx.
 This makes it possible to operate the USRP radio it more remote locations further from the host computer.
 The GigE interface can be accessed via a Gigabit Ethernet switch, allowing access to multiple devices.
 However, Ettus Research recommends a homogeneous network without other devices, such as network routers attached.

 Will I develop custom IP for the USRP device’s FPGA?

 While most users deploy their USRP devices in a stock configuration, many others customize the FPGA with their own functionality.
 For example, you may want to offload modulation, demodulation, or other PHY/ MAC operations to the FPGA.
 This reduces host processing requirements, and may allow data reduction before passing data over the host interface.
 A summary of the FPGAs used on each USRP model are shown in Table 5.